Idris2244/SUPERSTORE-DATA-ANALYSIS-/README.md

 8. How does the quantity of items influence the selection of the shipping mode?
 9. How do discounts vary across different product categories?

+### Results And Findings

+- Among the top 10 products, the Canon imageCLASS 2200 Advanced Copier stands out with the highest sales, totaling $61,600.
+It is followed by the Fellowes PB500 Electric Punch Plastic Comb Binding Machine with Manual Bind, which has achieved sales of $27,453.
+In third place is the Cisco TelePresence System EX90 Videoconferencing Unit, with sales amounting to $22,638.
+- Among the top 10 products by profit, the Canon imageCLASS 2200 Advanced Copier leads with the highest profit of $25,200.
+It is followed by the Fellowes PB500 Electric Punch Plastic Comb Binding Machine with Manual Bind, which has achieved a profit of $7,753, and the Hewlett Packard LaserJet 3310 Copier with a profit of $6,984.
+The Canon PC1060 Personal Laser Copier also ranks among the top.
+- Among the top 10 customers, Jonathan Doherty leads with the highest quantity purchased, totaling 150 units.
+He is followed by William Brown with 146 units, and John Lee with 143 units.
+- In terms of sales by region, the West leads with the highest contribution at 32%, followed by the East with 29%, and the Central region with 22%.
+The South region has the lowest sales, accounting for 17%.
+- In terms of sales by category, Technology leads with the highest share at 37%, followed by Furniture at 32%.
+The Office Supplies category has the lowest sales, accounting of 31%.
+- Organic is the top sales representative in the company, generating approximately $1,440,482 in sales.
+He is followed by Morris Garcia with $92,367, while Jessica Smith has the lowest sales performance at $50,206.
+- Based on the analysis of shipping modes by quantity, Standard Class is the most frequently utilized shipping option, accounting for 60% of orders.
+This is followed by Second Class, which represents 20% of the shipments.
+First Class constitutes 15% of the shipping modes, while Same Day shipping is the least common, making up only 5% of the total.
+- Based on the discount categories for office supplies, furniture, and technology, it is observed that office supplies offer the highest discount rate at 61%, followed by furniture with a 23% discount, and technology with the lowest at 16%.

+### Rcommendation

+-  it is recommended that the top 10 product should be available time to time for customer satisfaction.
+-  For products with lower profit margins, it is recommended to conduct further market analysis to identify the reasons for their reduced profitability.
+Alternatively, the company might consider increasing the selling price to enhance profitability.
+- To further encourage high-value purchases and balance customer buying patterns, it is recommended that the company consider rewarding Jonathan Doherty and William Brown.
+This approach could help incentivize other customers to increase their order quantities, thereby driving overall sales volume.
+- To address this disparity and boost sales in underperforming areas, it is recommended that the company increase advertising efforts in the South and Central regions.
+- To improve performance in this category, it is recommended that the company increase advertising efforts for office supplies to boost sales and enhance market visibility.
+- It is recommended that the company reward Organic to recognize his exceptional performance and motivate other sales representatives to strive for similar success.
+Additionally, Jessica Smith should receive further training to enhance her skills.
+Should there be no significant improvement after a few months, the company may need to consider alternative solutions.
+- To improve efficiency in handling Same Day orders, it is recommended that the company allocate additional resources, such as staff and equipment, to better manage and expedite these orders.
+- (Eureka Disposable Bags for Sanitaire Vibra Groomer | Upright Vac ,Avery 5 Xerox 20, Grip Seal Envelopes and Avery Hi-Liter Pen Style Six-Color Fluorescent Set) are the bottom five products that should be thoroughly reviewed, and additional market analysis is recommended to identify the underlying reasons for their poor sales performance.
+This will help in developing strategies to improve their market appeal and overall performance.
+- To optimize sales performance, it is recommended that the company focus on increasing its sales volume.
+By doing so, the company could potentially qualify for higher discount rates or more favorable pricing tiers, thus enhancing overall profitability.